SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="wallace" href="#contents" style="font-style:Italic;font-size:2.1em;color:Black;">Dr. Daniel B. Wallace</a>

-[**Daniel Baird Wallace**](https://youtu.be/NikVdhp0YFs) (PhD, Dallas Theological Seminary) is a Senior Research Professor of New Testament Studies, as well as founder and executive director of the Center for the Study of New Testament Manuscripts, and senior New Testament editor for the [NET Bible](https://amzn.to/3WLAgbr), which was used by Dr. Wayne Grudem of Harvard, and Cambridge, as well as 200 other scholars when preparing the English Standard Version.
+[**Daniel Baird Wallace**](https://youtu.be/NikVdhp0YFs) (Ph.D., Dallas Theological Seminary) is a Senior Research Professor of New Testament Studies, as well as founder and executive director of the Center for the Study of New Testament Manuscripts, and senior New Testament editor for the [NET Bible](https://amzn.to/3WLAgbr), which was used by Dr. Wayne Grudem of Harvard, and Cambridge, as well as 200 other scholars when preparing the English Standard Version.

 > The extensive and reliable notes in the NET Bible were a wonderful help to our translation team as we worked to prepare the English Standard Version. &mdash; Dr. Wayne Grudem